configcat/docs/website/docs/targeting/targeting-rule/flag-condition.md

 - **Prerequisite flag key**: The key of the feature flag (or setting) on which the condition is based.
 - **Comparator**: The comparison operator that defines the relation between the prerequisite flag's value and the comparison value.
 See the available comparators below.
-- **Comparison value**: Available only in the case of string, integer and double settings.
+- **Comparison value**: Available only when the prerequisite flag is a string, integer or double setting.
 The value that the prerequisite flag's value is compared to.

 ### Comparators